 Also of interest is that Rogersville has more people living here who work in computers and math than 95% of the places in the US.

-Rogersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rogersville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Rogersville who are college-educated is close to the national average for all communities of 21.84%: 19.00% of the adults in Rogersville have a bachelor's degree or advanced degree.
+The percentage of adults in Rogersville with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.03% of adults in Rogersville have a bachelor's degree or advanced degree.

-The per capita income in Rogersville in 2010 was $18,905, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,620 for a family of four.
+The per capita income in Rogersville in 2010 was $18,484, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $73,936 for a family of four.
 However, Rogersville contains both very wealthy and poor people as well.

 The people who call Rogersville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Rogersville residents report their race to be White, followed by Native American.
-Important ancestries of people in Rogersville include German, English, Scots-Irish, and French .
+The greatest number of Rogersville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Rogersville include German, Scots-Irish, English, and French .

 The most common language spoken in Rogersville is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and French.